ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/install/convert-to-v3alpha1.md

 ### 3.2. `Host` and `Mapping` are associated through `Host.mappingSelector`

-In $productName$ 1.X, `Mapping`s were nearly always associated with every `Host`.
-Since this tends to result in larger Envoy configurations that slow down reconfiguration, $productName$ 2.X inverts this behavior: **`Host` and `Mapping` will not associate without explicit selection**.
+In Emissary 1.X, `Mapping`s were nearly always associated with every `Host`.
+Since this tends to result in larger Envoy configurations that slow down reconfiguration, Emissary 2.X inverts this behavior: **`Host` and `Mapping` will not associate without explicit selection**.

 To have a `Mapping` associate with a `Host`, at least one of the following must hold: